Creatrend/sculptrix_docs/README.md

 **Generate skeletons for 3D printing.**

-Sculptrix Generator lets you create fully customizable modular STL frameworks — ideal as internal armatures for animation or clay modeling.
+Sculptrix Generator lets you create fully customizable modular STL frameworks — ideal as a drawing reference, internal armatures for animation or clay modeling.

 ---